Sentinel297/VPE-Ragnarok-Online/README.md

 T1:

 Heal:
-Heals every wound in the target's health tab by half, additionally substracts 1 from the severity of non permanent wounds.\n\nTargeting entities with this ability will deal 15 flame damage to them instead.
+Heals every wound in the target's health tab by half, additionally substracts 1 from the severity of non permanent wounds.
+Targeting entities with this ability will deal 15 flame damage to them instead.

 T2: